automationhacks/automationhacks.github.io/_posts/2019-07-28-how-to-setup-a-load-test-via-locust.md

 So which one did I decide to go with?

-It&#8217;s no secret that I am an ardent fan of Python language and so while researching on this topic when I came across [Locust](https://locust.io/), I was already well motivated to try it out.
+It's no secret that I am an ardent fan of Python language and so while researching on this topic when I came across [Locust](https://locust.io/), I was already well motivated to try it out.
 While visiting the locust website, I could see it being highly praised by amazing leaders in the python community and since language was not a barrier, I was confident that this was something I could easily work with.<figure class="wp-block-image">

 <img loading="lazy" width="750" height="144" class="wp-image-155" src="https://i1.wp.com/automationhacks.blog/wp-content/uploads/2019/07/image-1.png?resize=750%2C144&#038;ssl=1" alt="" data-recalc-dims="1" /> <figcaption><https://locust.io/></figcaption></figure>